Abhishek-321/Musical-Plant-API/README.md

 All the works here are based on getting started examples from https://tonejs.github.io/. as well as Arduino guides, and Adafruit Soil sensor API libraries.

- # This repository is maintained and cotributions are made by following people.
+ # This repository is maintained and contributions are made by following people.
  1. Abhishek Giri
  2. Clarisse Duryee
  3. Karl-Fredrik Magawa Hagman